Do your kids come running to help with chores?

 Your kids are fussing, misbehaving, and not listening—even melting down.
 You’re frustrated, overwhelmed, and ready to scream.
 Wouldn’t it be nice if parenting could be less stressful and more rewarding?

 I want to share my parents’ unusual trick for dealing with parenting challenges.
 They created games to turn frustrating moments into family fun.
-If it helped me as a stressed-out single parent, it can help you.

 - Avoids nagging and yelling